deficollective/defiscan/src/content/protocols/sky.md

 ## Chain

 This review focuses on the Ethereum deployment of Sky, currently the only chain the Sky protocol is deployed on.
-As part of Sky's _End Game_ plan the protocol is gradually deploying on other chains and aims to launch its own chain in the future.
+As part of Sky's _End Game_ plan the protocol aims to launch its own chain in the future and appoints other protocols such as Spark to provision `USDS`on other chains.

 > Chain score: Low